termstandard/colors/README.md

 There are a bunch of libvte-based terminals for GTK2, so they are listed in the another section.

-Also, while this one is not a terminal, but a terminal replayer, it is still worth mentioning:
+Also, while this one is not a terminal, but a terminal re-player, it is still worth mentioning:

 - [asciinema](http://asciinema.org) player: